dclong/blog/misc/content/2020-05-24-docstring-in-python.markdown

 Please read with your own judgement!
 **

+## Tips and Traps

-I personal prefer the sphnix style as it is concise and work well with type annotation.
+1. I personal prefer the sphnix style as it is concise and work well with type annotation.

+2. Improperly escaped `\n` in docstring causes `darglint` fail to parse the docstring.

 ![VSCode Docstring Sphinx](https://user-images.githubusercontent.com/824507/82768514-5dcc5d00-9de4-11ea-817b-41cc98e71471.png)